karupanerura/Time-Strptime/README.md

 # DESCRIPTION

-**THE SOFTWARE IS IT'S IN ALPHA QUALITY.
-IT MAY CHANGE THE API WITHOUT NOTICE.**

 Time::Strptime is pure perl date and time string parser.
 In other words, This is pure perl implementation a [strptime(3)](http://man.he.net/man3/strptime).